 Hard Money Loans

-The lender is permitted to share in part of the revenue generated by a commercial property in a participating mortgage.
+Under a participating mortgage, the lender is permitted to share in part of the revenue generated by a commercial property.
 The lender receives its monthly mortgage payment along with interest, as well as a share in the property’s rental income or sales proceeds.

-Participating mortgages are popular among office and retail properties where well-known, financially stable tenants have signed long-term leases.
+Participating mortgages are popular among office and retail properties when well-known, financially stable tenants have signed long-term leases.